COVID-19 and transfusion medicine

 Hospital-based transfusion services during COVID-19

 Effects of the COVID-19 pandemic on supply and use of blood for transfusion: Stanworth et al. (July 2020, The Lancet Haematology).
 COVID-19 has brought major implications for blood transfusion practices: uncertain demand patterns, reduced donations and loss of staff.
 This paper synthesizes studies that address the transfusion chain and provide guidance during times of potential or actual shortage.
 Dr. Mindy Goldman, Medical Director at Canadian Blood Services, is one of the study’s authors.
+For more about the study, visit the R.E.D. blog.

 An article by Yazer et al. (May 2020, Vox Sanguinis) surveyed 12 centres from around the world (including Canada) about how hospital-based transfusion services have responded during COVID-19, including sample handling, pre-transfusion testing and issuing of blood products.
 See Table 2 in the article for a summary of respondents’ answers.